Categories with Families: Unityped, Simply Typed, and Dependently Typed: Dependent type theory and categories with families

 \subsubsection{Structure of contexts}

 The definition of cwfs just contains two operations on contexts: the terminal object representing the empty context and an operation mapping a context $\Gamma$ and a type $A \in \Ty(\Gamma)$ to a new context $\Gamma\cext A$.
-It is however not required that all contexts are obtained in this way.
-In contrast to this, Cartmell \cite{cartmell:apal} added such a constraint on the structure of context for his contextual categories.
-We shall use the following formulation, which is equivalent to Cartmell's: \begin{definition}[Contextuality] A cwf is {\em contextual} iff there is a length function
+It is however not required that all contexts are generated by repeated application of these two rules.
+In contrast to this, Cartmell \cite{cartmell:apal} adds such a constraint on the structure of context for his contextual categories.
+We shall use the following formulation, which is equivalent to Cartmell's: \begin{definition}[Contextuality] A cwf is {\em contextual} iff there is

-such that $l(\Gamma) = 0$ iff $\Gamma = 1$, and $l(\Gamma) = n+1$ iff there are unique $\Delta \in \Cobj$ and $A\in \Ty(\Delta)$ such that $\Gamma = \Delta\cext A$, and $l(\Delta) = n$. \end{definition} Although this requirement will be used in some of our equivalence theorems, it is not part of our definition of cwf.
+a \emph{length function}, such that $l(\Gamma) = 0$ iff $\Gamma = 1$, and $l(\Gamma) = n+1$ iff there are unique $\Delta \in \Cobj$ and $A\in \Ty(\Delta)$ such that $\Gamma = \Delta\cext A$, and $l(\Delta) = n$. \end{definition} Although this requirement will be used in some of our equivalence theorems, it is not part of our definition of cwf.
 The reason is that unlike the other parts of the definition of cwfs, it does not correspond to an inference rule of dependent type theory, and it is not expressed in the language of generalized algebraic theories.
 However, the free cwf is contextual.

 Without going as far as requiring all contexts to be defined inductively, we sometimes wish to overcome the intrinsic distinction between contexts and types by asking that up to isomorphism, every context is represented by a type \cite{ClairambaultD11,ClairambaultD14}.